 Today we’ll discuss a few ways you can get back into the shows you enjoy and even maximize your listening potential at the movies.
 A lot of this might seem like common sense, but we’ve strung it all together in a quick go-to guide so you can get refreshed on the wonderful options available to hearing-impaired individuals like you (and me).

 It’s been decades since the days when not every new TV came with CC — that’s “Closed Captions” — but not all aural technology is created equally.
-Traditional CC is very messy.
-There’s a high margin for error, especially in the realm of live television like news reports and sports games.
-The tech just doesn’t have much time to work its magic.
-Hence, the result is a terribly high number of mistakes in the transcription.
+Traditional CC is very messy; there’s a high margin for error, especially in the realm of live television like news reports and sports games.
+The tech just doesn’t have much time to work its magic, and the result is a terribly high number of mistakes in the transcription.

-Moving on, we’ve established that CC is a bit of a wash.
+So we’ve established that CC is a bit of a wash.
 Of course, for folks who are completely deaf, there really aren’t many other choices on the market.
 But for those of us with varying degrees of lower-than-average hearing comprehension, there are televisions with plenty of options better than just closed captions.
-Manufacturers like Samsung and Sony have gotten into the market for “Smart TVs”, which is a little like a “smartphone.”
-These devices have countless opportunities to download apps which can do all sorts of things.
-Some of these apps work through your TV’s native settings to improve acoustics and overall volume, granting you a clearer sound, or letting you to overwrite the white-on-black somewhat ugly design scheme of standard captions with a multitude of other styles.
-Some of these styles are easier on the eyes.
-Some highlight which characters are speaking, their position, their manner-of-tone, all kinds of parameters which will help you to immerse yourself in the episode.
+Manufacturers like Samsung and Sony have gotten into the market for “Smart TVs”, which is a little like a “smartphone” in that you have countless opportunities to download apps which can do all sorts of things.
+Some of these apps work through your TV’s native settings to improve acoustics and overall volume, granting you a clearer sound, or let you overwrite the white-on-black somewhat ugly design scheme of standard captions with a multitude of other styles.
+Some of these styles are easier on the eyes, and some highlight which characters are speaking, their position, their manner-of-tone, all kinds of parameters which will help you to immerse yourself in the episode.

 We’ve gone over a couple of ways to improve your at-home television experience, but we haven’t touched Hollywood.
-Unfortunately, there’s no all-powerful way to make the silver screen friendlier to troubled ears.
-But, there are a handful of things you can do to improve your odds.
+Unfortunately, there’s no all-powerful way to make the silver screen friendlier to troubled ears, but there are a handful of things you can do to improve your odds.
 Firstly, you’ll want to sit somewhere around the eighth to fourteenth row back.
 In most theaters, this will put you around the forward-middle section, where many companies place a big set of speakers.
-You don’t want to sit closer to the front because you’re actually less likely to hear quite as well.
-Also, you don’t want to sit further back, where another set of speakers is likely to be, either.
-You may even experience a bit of dissonance from feeling so far away from the picture.
-Little things like that can become more apparent to us when our hearing is diminished.
-It is similar to how folks who lose one sense report a stronger affiliation with their remaining senses.
+You don’t want to sit closer to the front, because you’re actually less likely to hear quite as well.
+And you don’t want to sit further back, where another set of speakers is likely to be, either; you may experience a bit of dissonance from feeling so far away from the picture.
+(Little things like that can become more apparent to us when our hearing is diminished, similar to how folks who lose one sense report a stronger affiliation with their remaining senses.)